 Account owners are eligible for withdrawals at age 59½.
 Early withdrawals can be made, but they incur a 10% penalty plus income tax on the amount drawn.
 There are exceptions, which include some types of military service, medical expenses exceeding 10% of adjusted gross income, permanent disability, and as part of a Qualified Domestic Relations Order (retirement account settlement as part of a divorce decree).

 Withdrawals after age 59½ are taxed as ordinary income based on your tax bracket for the year of the withdrawal.
-Like an IRA, required minimum distributions (RMDs) must be taken the year of your 72nd birthday.
-On a Roth Solo 401(K), contributions are made after tax, so withdrawals are made tax-free.
+Like an IRA, required minimum distributions (RMDs) must be taken the year of your 73rd birthday for all pre-tax dollars, but Roth dollars are not subject to RMDs.
+When you eventually do withdraw from a Roth Solo 401(k), withdrawals are tax-free.

-The Solo 401(K) and SEP IRA are often compared.
-Bear in mind that the Solo 401(K) is basically a SEP IRA (the part of the Solo 401(K) that the employer contributes to) with the additional option for employee contributions (including Roth).
-If employee contributions are jelly, and employer contributions are peanut butter, the SEP IRA is a peanut butter sandwich, while a Solo 401k is a peanut butter and jelly sandwich.
+The Solo 401(k) and SEP IRA are often compared.
+Bear in mind that the Solo 401(k) is basically a SEP IRA (the part of the Solo 401(k) that the employer contributes to) with the additional option for employee contributions (including Roth).
 It’s really a matter of whether one wants just employer contributions or both employer and employee contributions.